 How do we know what we know is true?
 The answer hinges on desire.
-We tend to see what we wish to see; therefore, much depends on the extent of our desires.
+We tend to see what we desire to see; therefore, much depends on the extent of our desires.
 The more we desire, the less we know.
 Unless all we wish to know, are only our desires.
-That doesn’t seem to happen naturally though.
-We are biologically primed to assume that what we see ‘out there’ is truly how it is, and that wishes can come true.
-In other words, we seldom feel content with just feeling the desire; we also desire that our wishes come true.
+This doesn’t happen naturally though.
+We are biologically primed to feel that what we perceive ‘out there’ is truly how it is, and that we can realize our desires.
+In other words, we seldom feel content with just feeling the desire; we also need our desires fulfilled.

-So, how does this jive with the inconvenient truth of global warming?
-The strength of science lies in a commitment to eliminate as much subjective wishing as possible, and just see and understand things as they are.
-Even so, we still end up interpreting what we see within science in ways that conform to our wishes.
-Chapter 16 advises, Woe to him who wilfully innovates, while ignorant of the constant.
-Neither science or religion, or anything in between, seems capable of claiming allegiance to the constant.
-If we did, there would be no global warming.
+So, how does this relate to our serious global warming issue?
+The strength of science lies in a commitment to eliminate as much subjective desire as possible, and merely see and understand things as they are.
+Even so, we still end up interpreting what we see within science in ways that conform to our desires.
+Chapter 16 advises, Woe to him who willfully innovates, while ignorant of the constant.
+Neither science or religion, or anything in between, are capable of a superseding commitment to the constant.
+If we were, there would be no global warming!